GalleriaJS/galleria/docs/getting_started/quick_start.rst

 Adding options
 ===============

-Use the Galleria.confirgure function to apply options.
+Use the Galleria.configure function to apply options.
 You can define an object to apply multiple options, or two arguments (key/value) to apply a single option.
 Please visit :doc:`/options/index` for a complete list.